worldbank/dime-standards/dime-coding-standards/data-map/README.md

 | 21404 | 214   | Annamaria  | Cavozzi   | 1      | 59  | 1         | 0                 |
 | …     | …     | …          | …         | …      | …   | …         | …                 |

-This is an exert of the master dataset that lists all the farmers that the research team for ProjectIE ever interacted with.
+The above table is an excerpt of a master dataset that lists all farmers with whom the research team for ProjectIE has ever interacted.
-Most of this farmer is in the sample for this study but not all.
+Typically most of these farmers are included in the sample for this study, but not all of them have to be in the sample as all observations this project interacts with should be listed here.
-Note that treatment status is not included in this master dataset.
+Note that we have not included treatment status in this master dataset.
-As described above,
+As mentioned earlier,
-treatment in this fictional study was randomly assigned on community level, so treatment status will be included in the community master dataset.
+treatment status in this fictional study was randomly assigned at the community level, so treatment status will be included in the community master dataset (excerpt below).
-But the sampling for this project was done on farmer level, so sampling status are included in this master dataset.
+However, since sampling for this project was done at the farmer level, therefore sampling status has been included in this master dataset.

 #### Community master dataset